5 Ways You're Ruining Your Bench Press!

 ARTICLES & VIDEOS

-We cover the three different landing positions for the clean as well as the advantages that go with each position.
+Phil covers the three different landing positions for the jerk as well as the advantages that go with each position.
 Click here to read.

 “GET STRONGER - LIVE BETTER” SHIRTS ARE AVAILABLE!